csc-training/geocomputing_course/materials/supercomputer_setup.md

 - Compute nodes can be classified based on the types of processors they have:
   * **CPU nodes** have only CPUs (central processing unit).
   * **GPU nodes** have both GPUs (graphical processing unit) and CPUs.
 GPUs are widely used for deep learning.
   * Each CPU has multiple **cores**, which are the basic computing resource.
-There are 40 cores in Puhti and 128 in Mahti and LUMI CPU-nodes.
+There are 386 cores in Roihu and 128 in LUMI CPU-nodes.
   * Whether your task benefits from a GPU depends on the software used.
 Most GIS-tools can not use GPUs.
   * GPUs are more expensive, so in general the software should run at least 3x faster on GPU, that it would be reasonable to use GPU nodes.
 - When using compute nodes, the compute resources have to be defined in advance.
 You must specify e.g. the amount of GPUs, memory and nodes or CPU cores.
-- Specifics of [Puhti](https://docs.csc.fi/computing/systems-puhti/#nodes), [Mahti](https://docs.csc.fi/computing/systems-mahti/) and [LUMI](https://docs.lumi-supercomputer.eu/hardware/lumic/) compute nodes.
+- Specifics of [Roihu](https://docs.csc.fi/computing/systems-roihu/#nodes) and [LUMI](https://docs.lumi-supercomputer.eu/hardware/lumic/) compute nodes.

 ## Storage